Optical filter : a complete guide

 Light is an electromagnetic radiation, this radiation is an integration of different wavelength from the UV (shorter wavelength) to the IR (longer wavelength).
 Therefore each light beam can be decomposed in different beam of specific wavelength.
 Below you’ll find details about optical filters and how they can be used to control the flow of light:

 An optical filter is an optical element that reduce the incident beam signal to a specific part of it, either reducing its intensity or reducing it to specific wavelength range or polarisation.

 !
-An optical filter is often defined with an angle of incidence (AOI), change of this angle may shift the value of the cut-on/ cut-off wavelength by several nm.
+An optical filter is often defined with an angle of incidence (AOI), a use at a different angle may shift the value of the cut-on/ cut-off wavelength by several nm.

 Different types of optical filters ?

 Below you’ll find presentation and some details abouts the most common optical filters available on the market.

 Bandpass filters are used to let only the part of the signal within a predefined narrow wavelength band passing through the component.
 The signal within the band will usually have a high transmission around 90% while the signal outside of the band will be attenuated by a factor of 10^4 (OD4) to a factor of 10^10 (OD10).

 Important factors for the good choosing of a bandpass filter is the center wavelength value tolerance which define where the bandpass will be situated and the FWHM which will define the width of the bandpass.
 FWHM value depends on the wavelength requested and can be as low as 1nm, but more common value is several tenth of nanometres.

 - FWHM : FULL WIDTH at HALF MAXIMUM, value of the transmission range where transmission measured is half the maximum transmission value.

 - CWL : CENTER WAVELENGTH, center value of the (often Gaussian) transmission peak.